D4Enjoyer/poe-any-as-default/README.md

 <img src="https://i.imgur.com/CBS0BTK.gif" alt="Script Demo">

 ## How it Works
-Operating through JavaScript, the script identifies the relevant filter elements and triggers simulated clicks to activate the "Any" option under "Sale Type".
+Operating through JavaScript and jQuery, the script identifies the relevant filter elements and triggers simulated clicks to activate the "Any" option under "Sale Type".

 #### Key Steps: